marafiq/adnanrafiq/blog/2023-11-12-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part2/index.md

 But for the `X-Forwarded-Proto` header, you only passed the value as `http`.
 Now the middleware reads the comma seperated values, and compares the array length to determine if they are symmetrical.
 If not, it will generate a warning log and will not set the `HttpContext` properties.

-In the above example, the middleware will not set the `Scheme` property of the `HttpContext`.
+In the above example, the middleware will not apply changes to the `HttpContext` properties.

 This is done for all the `X-Fowarded-*` headers.

-## What about the Forward Limit?
+### What about the Forward Limit?
 The `ForwardLimit` property of the `ForwardedHeadersOptions` is used to limit the number of entries in the comma-separated list of values for the `X-Forwarded-*` headers.
 The values are read from right to left,